- Attraction Seating

 There are 2 replicas of Castles: King Henry's Court and Sir Walter Scott.

-The British Invasion - Beatle imitators.
+The British Airwaves - Beatle imitators.
 Played their last set on April 30, 2011 after a 15 year run at the United Kingdom courtyard in Epcot.